-The St. Louis Cardinals share Roger Dean Stadium with the Florida Marlins during the Grapefruit League spring-training season.
-Roger Dean Stadium is one of the newer stadiums in the Grapefruit League -- it opened in February 1998 -- and the total capacity is 7,000: 6,400 in box seats, bleachers and skyboxes, up to 300 on a party deck, and 300 in berm seating.
+The Miami Marlins share Roger Dean Stadium with the St. Louis Cardinals during the Grapefruit League spring-training season.
+Roger Dean Stadium is now one of the older ballparks in the Grapefruit League – the $28-million facility opened in February 1998 – and the total capacity is 7,000: 6,400 in box seats, bleachers and skyboxes, up to 300 on a party deck, and 300 in berm seating.
 There are six luxury suites as well.

 Spring Training History

 The St. Louis Cardinals have held spring training in the following locations: St. Louis (1901-1902); Dallas (1903); Houston (1904); Marlin Springs, Texas (1905); Houston (1906-1908); Little Rock (1909-1910); West Baden, Ind.
 (1911); Jackson, Miss.
 (1912); Columbus, Ga.
 (1913); St. Augustine, Fla.
 (1914); Hot Wells, Texas (1915-1917); San Antonio (1918); St. Louis (1919); Brownsville, Texas (1920); Orange, Texas (1921-1922); Bradenton (1923-1924); Stockton, Cal.
 (1925); San Antonio (1926); Avon Park, Fla.
 (1927-1929); Bradenton (1930-1936); Daytona Beach (1937); St. Petersburg (1938-1942); Cairo, Ill.
 (1943-1945); St. Petersburg (1946-1997); Jupiter (1998-present).